sojibsjoy/flutterMovieApp/README.md

 ## About the project

-This project is the test assignment given by Increments Inc. for the position of the Flutter Developer.<br>
+This project is all about new movies and tv shows.<br>
-In this project, you can find tons of movies provided by one of the Rapid API services.<br>
+In this project, you can find tons of movies provided by the TVmaze API service.<br>

 ### Key Features:
 1. Firebase Email Authentication System.